Squarepusher: 1995–1999: Warp

 Squarepusher's electric bass work becomes apparent on this record.
 He states that he was "still battling with the influence of (Jaco) Pastorius."
 He wanted to "make the styles interrogate each other, such that one track would question the premises of another and vice versa.
 As such I suppose it might indicate tentativeness, but in my mind at the time I liked the idea of bringing musical assumptions into question by smashing stylistically divergent elements into each other".
-In this he follows a precedent set by Frank Zappa, whom Squarepusher claimed is "always hovering in the background" for him.
+In this he follows a precedent set by Frank Zappa, who Squarepusher claimed is "always hovering in the background" for him.

 The sleeve artwork was generated from a set of images taken by Squarepusher wandering about Chelmsford town centre.
 The front cover image is based on a view of the gasometers situated at Wharf Road, near where he lived as a teenager.
 The 8-bit graphics reflected Squarepusher's resurgence of interest in old video consoles and home computers at that time.
 This location was subsequently used in some of the press shots in the Hello Everything promotional campaign.

 In January 1997, Squarepusher moved to a flat on Albion Road in Stoke Newington, London.
 This particular residence was shown in the Jockey Slut "All Back to Mine" article from that year, and it was also where Squarepusher's appearance in the "xxx" documentary was filmed.

 "Journey To Reedham" brings the 8-bit computer influence right into the foreground.
 The piece was the first to be recorded of the set and was originally commissioned to be used in a computer game, but Squarepusher decided it was too important to hand over to somebody else's project.
-The track immediately became a favourite at gigs and was still making appearances as an encore in Tom's run of live shows in 2013.
+The track immediately became a favourite at live performances and was still making appearances as an encore in Tom's run of live shows in 2013.
 "The Body Builder" was Tom's favourite of the set.
 This exemplifies a more abstract take on the 8-bit aesthetic, with sounds constructed to deliberately resemble computer game sound effects.
 "Come on My Selector" has become one of Squarepusher's most well-known tracks, partly due to it having a video by director Chris Cunningham.
 Doing the video led Squarepusher to develop a friendship with Chris Cunningham.

-This period also saw the release of the Burning'n Tree album, which was a compilation of Tom's Spymania releases.
+This period also saw the release of the Burningn'n Tree album, which was a compilation of Tom's Spymania releases.
 The set includes three pieces that were recorded in late 1995 during the Feed Me Weird Things sessions that were not originally released on Spymania.